whyleonardo/keeptime/README.md

 🎊 Share with friends: Share your memories with friends and family through links or on social media.

+## Roadmap

+Here are the planned features for future releases of Keeptime:

-🗂️ Organize memories: Keep your memories organized with categories or custom tags.
+- [ ] 🗂️ **Organize memories**: Keep your memories organized with categories or custom tags.

-🔍 Search: Quickly find memories based on keywords, dates, or tags.
+- [ ] 🔍 **Search**: Quickly find memories based on keywords, dates, or tags.

 ## Installation

 1. Clone this repository.
-2. Install the dependencies using `npm install`.
+2. Install the dependencies using `pnpm install`.
-3. Run the app using `npm start`.
+3. Run the app using `pnpm dev` or `pnpm build && pnpm start`.

 ## Contribution

 🤝 Contributions are welcome!
 If you want to contribute to Keeptime, please follow these steps:

 1. Fork this repository.
-2. Create a new branch for the feature or bug fix you want to implement (`git checkout -b feature/MyNewFeature`).
+2. Create a new branch for the feature or bug fix you want to implement (`git checkout -b feature/my-new-feature`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
+3. Commit your changes (`git commit -m 'feat: add new feature'`).
-4. Push your changes to the remote repository (`git push origin feature/MyNewFeature`).
+4. Push your changes to the remote repository (`git push origin feature/my-new-feature`).
 5. Open a Pull Request on GitHub and provide a detailed description of your changes.

-## License

-📝 This project is licensed under the [XYZ License](link-to-license).